top of page

 and Day Shelter Hits Record Demand

-After 20 years at the helm, Dan Straughan retires and Meghan Mueller is appointed President & CEO.
+After 20 years at the helm, Dan Straughan retires, and Meghan Mueller is appointed President & CEO.

 We receive the highly competitive Wayfinder Grant from the United Way of Central Oklahoma.
 The grant will allow us to pilot a Homeless System Diversion program which should reduce the strain on our shelters and provide early intervention for our neighbors who are newly homeless.
 Other communities have found this approach to be both effective and compassionate and we are excited to help bring the model to OKC.